mathiasappelmans/laravel-tailwind/README.md

 To Run all Tests at once : `php artisan test` or `vendor/bin/phpunit`

-Remind, BE CAREFULL !! the `use RefreshDatabase` instruction in `tests/Feature/RelationshipsTest.php` will empty the DB and run all migrations again before running each test.
+Remember, BE CAREFULL !! the `use RefreshDatabase` instruction in `tests/Feature/MyTest.php` will empty the DB and run all migrations again before running each test.

 Finally, run
 	php artisan optimize:clear
  to clear the caches if needed.

-### You may encounter MySQL error key too long
+### !
+Tips: MySQL error key too long

 Solution 1: